utiasASRL/MyhalSimulator-docker/README.md

 ## Build the simulator in the containerized environment
 Press `ctrl+B` to build the simulator in the container.
-Your developping environment is now ready!
+Your development environment is now ready!

 # Testing the simulator
-To test the simulator with the `docker_ros_melodic` image, run `./melodic_docker.sh`.
+Run the following command to test the simulator with the `docker_ros_melodic` image:

 ```bash
 cd ~/MyhalSimulator-docker/